bluefeet/o-js/doc/Types.md

 Like `o.ArrayOfType`, but checks that the value is an object and that the key values within the object match the `<type>`.

-A coercion is declared on this tye which will coerce any values within the object using the inner type's coercion logic (if any).
+A coercion is declared on this type which will coerce any values within the object using the inner type's coercion logic (if any).

 ### PatternType